m-tky/jovian.nvim/DEVELOPMENT.md

 - **`init.lua`**: The entry point.
 Handles `setup` and delegates command registration.
 - **`commands.lua`**: Contains all user command definitions (`JovianRun`, `JovianToggle`, etc.).
 - **`core.lua`**: The brain of the plugin.
-Manages the Python kernel process and orchestrates logic.
+Manages the Python kernel process (local or remote) and orchestrates logic.
+- **`backend/kernel_bridge.py`**: The Python script that runs on the target host (local or remote).
+It wraps an `IPython.interactive` shell, captures I/O, and communicates with Neovim via JSON messages over stdout/stdin.
 - **`handlers.lua`**: Contains handler functions for processing messages received from the Python kernel.
 - **`hosts.lua`**: Manages host configurations (Local/SSH), persistence, and validation.
 - **`ui.lua`**: The main UI module.
 Acts as a facade for UI submodules.